-with the FBI, which was conducted to discuss his relationship with Victor

-Podobnyy, who, as discussed below Sensitive Information

-FBI believes that, in or about January 2013, Page began a professional relationship with Podobnyy, likely after they met at an energy symposium in New York.
+(U) (SAME) According to information provided by Page during a 2013 interview with the FBI, which was conducted to discuss his relationship with Victor Podobnyy, who, as discussed below, Sensitive Information , the FBI believes that, in or about January 2013, Page began a professional relationship with Podobnyy, likely after they met at an energy symposium in New York.

-Podobnyy, a Russian citizen who was assigned to the Russian Federation Mission to the United Nations in New York City from approximately December 2012 to September 2013, Sensitive Information

-(U) (XXXX) In or about January 2015, Podobnyy, along with Evgeny Buryakov and Igor Sporyshev, were charged by a sealed complaint in the U.S. District Court for the Southern District of New York for violations of 18 U.S.C. §§ 371 and 951 (conspiring to act, and acting as, an unregistered agent of a foreign government).
+Podobnyy, a Russian citizen who was assigned to the Russian Federation Mission to the United Nations in New York City from approximately December 2012 to September 2013, Sensitive Information and Igor Sporyshev, were charged by a sealed complaint in the U.S. District Court for the Southern District of New York for violations of 18 U.S.C. §§ 371 and 951 (conspiring to act, and acting as, an unregistered agent of a foreign government).